SWE-Girls-Team/.github/profile/README.md

 - **🌐 Website:** [www.devssinia.com](https://www.devssinia.com)
 - **✉️ Email Us:** [info@devssinia.com](mailto:info@devssinia.com?subject=Hello%20from%20your%20website!), [Mr. Mikias](mailto:mikikebe84@gmail.com?subject=Hello%20from%20your%20website!), [Mr. Samuel](mailto:lijsamuael@gmail.com?subject=Hello%20from%20your%20website!)
 - **📞Phone:** +251 98 485 0810 / +251 92 164 4607
-<h3> 🚀We look forward to collaborating with you and bringing your ideas to life! 🎉
+<h3 align ="center"> 🚀We look forward to collaborating with you and bringing your ideas to life! 🎉
 </h3>